WxboySuper/Esports-Pickem-Discord-Bot/README.md

 - **Leaderboard**: A leaderboard displays the rankings of users based on their picks.
 - **Admin Dashboard**: An admin interface to manage matchups, view statistics, and oversee bot operations.

-### Note:
+### Note
-Current Implementation currently only works with Tier 1 LoL Esports as it is manually updated
+Currently, this implementation supports only Tier 1 LoL Esports and is manually updated.

 ## Project Structure